Everything You Need to Know Before You Get a Border Collie

-As herding dogs, they needed to run as much as 50 miles in a single day and that through the hilly terrain of the Scottish border country.
+As herding dogs, they needed to run as much as 50 miles in a single day and through the hilly terrain of the Scottish border country.
 That level of activity makes them physically a very healthy breed.

 In terms of appearance, they can have either a rough or a smooth coat.
 In both cases, they have a dual-layer coat with a coarser outer layer and a softer undercoat.